 Both routes cover a quarter-mile section of travel midway to the summit.
-The northern route is the older road built sometime between 1849 and 1863.
-Proof that it was built before the 1863 southern route is this Anthony photo below which shows no road going to the right (compare this photo to the old photo near the bottom of this page to see the difference).
+The northern route is the older road built sometime between 1849 and 1863. (further down on this page is an Anthony photo from1862 or 63 that proves the northern route was built before the 1863 southern route).

 Above, the pre-1863 northern route in 2010, showing 30-foot high vertical supporting wall, with Jack Duncan, author of "From Donner Pass To The Pacific."